nickglobal/ksandbox/README.md

 #Round 3: communication interfaces,

 ##Task in short.
+were in class:
 - build reference driver.
 - define driver in DT file check driver.

+homework
-- extend driver for control for implement timer functionlity.
+- extend driver to add timer functionlity,
-- {stimer} for define timer value in seconds.
-- {srun} for start timer down counting.
+- after driver load, display showing initial value and then start counting with period 1s.
+- for schedule update dispaly action shuld be used timers or delayed workqueue -- optional: use sysfs for initializing timeout value and for start timer counting